arijitparia2002/StorySpinner/README.md

 Whether you're a professional in the corporate world or a creative storyteller, StorySpinner opens up new frontiers for interactive and engaging content creation.
 Its ability to seamlessly weave together diverse web content into a cohesive and immersive narrative makes it an invaluable asset for a wide range of industries and creative endeavors.

 Experience the future of storytelling with StorySpinner and embark on a journey of AI-powered narrative exploration.

+## Installation
+1. Clone the repository
+2. Install dependencies: `pip install -r requirements.txt`
+3. Create a `.env` file and set your environment variables.

+## Usage
+1. Run the `main.py` script to launch the application.